laraklopper/MEDIA-TYPE-API/README.md

    const port = process.env.PORT || 3001;// Define the port for the server to listen on

   //===========SETUP MIDDLEWARE=======================

+   app.use(cors({
+     origin: 'http://localhost:3000',  // Allow requests from the specified origin
+     methods: 'GET,HEAD,PUT,PATCH,POST,DELETE',  // Specify the allowed HTTP methods for cross-origin requests
+     credentials: true,// Allow credentials to be included in cross-origin requests
+     optionsSuccessStatus: 204,  // Set the HTTP status code for successful preflight OPTIONS requests to 204 (No Content) }));
    app.use(helmet());// Middleware to secure Express app by setting HTTP response headers.